lahdeero/Advent-of-code/README.md

 Notes to myself for next year:

-- Create work space for each day
+- Create work space for each day, maybe one workspace for all days also viable
 - Write tests